prithvisekhar/AppliedSDLC_Template/1_Requirements/Readme.md

 It will use file system of the os to store and read the text files.
 # Detail requirements
 ## High Level Requirements:
---- TBD in Tabular Format
 -- 1 | To create a personal dairy | Status (Future)
 -- 2 | To create a minimal ui to navigate | Status (Future)

 ##  Low level Requirements:
---- TBD in Tabular Format
 -- 1 | To create text file | Status (Implemented/Future)
 -- 2 | To read text file | Status (Implemented/Future)
 -- 3 | To update text file | Status (Implemented/Future)